 Life is such a chaotic mess that it can be hard to keep track of everything happening around you.
 This is one of life’s simple truths that you just can’t get around.
 That’s why it’s so satisfying to be able to control and organize properly the smaller things: folder, files, documents, etc.

 And what’s the first step towards organization?
 Lists.
-In this post we will explain how to create a bulleted list in InDesign, so that your InDesign documents will always be satisfyingly organized.
+Besides our tutorial post on numbered lists, in this post, we will explain how to create a bulleted list in InDesign, so that your InDesign documents will always be satisfyingly organized.

 Before we jump in, it’s good to remember that InDesign can essentially be used one of two ways.